Passport translation is an important and sometimes legally necessary aspect of traveling.

 Translation of travel documents such as passports might not be the first thing that comes to mind when you are planning international travel, but it is very possibly necessary.

 Passports are important legal documents which must be translated accurately and completely.
-Submitting your travel documents to a reputable professional translation service will ensure that your documents are handled with care.
+Submitting your travel documents to a reputable professional translation service like Legal Language Services will ensure that your documents are handled with care.